wqvi/wqvi/README.md

   - 🛠️ Compiled a Gentoo Linux kernel and designed a Gentoo based Linux system.
   - ⚙️ Setup and used an Arch Linux development environment.
   - 🚗 Used Fedora Linux on and off for quite some time.
-- I can code using a multitude of different programming langues.
+- I can code using a multitude of different programming languages.
   - 👩‍🎓 Most experienced with C & C++.
     - 🔺 For example, I wrote an OpenGL & Vulkan hello world triangle using C++.
     - ℹ️ Written a statusbar for i3 & SwayWM in C.